 RSUs.
-The vesting and settlement terms applicable to RSUs are described previously in the "Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table - Stock Awards under the Plan" section and in footnote (1) to the "Outstanding Equity Awards at 2018 Fiscal Year-End" table.
+The vesting and settlement terms applicable to RSUs are described previously in the "Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table - Stock Awards under the Plan" section and in footnote (1) to the "Outstanding Equity Awards at 2019 Fiscal Year-End" table.
 As described therein, participants who reach early retirement eligibility (age 55 with 10 years of service) vest in a pro rata number of RSUs based on the number of whole months since the award grant date, if a minimum of 12 months have elapsed since the award grant date.
-The remaining shares subject to the RSU awards will continue to vest with respect to 1/60 of the total number of shares each month for awards prior to 2018, and 1/48 of the total number of shares each month for awards prior to 2018, and 1/48 of the fifth anniversary of the award date for RSUs awarded prior to 2018, (b) the fourth anniversary of the award date for RSUs awarded in 2018, or (ii) the date a participant experiences a qualifying termination from employment with the Company, except where payment must be delayed for six months for key employees as required by Section 409A of the IRC.
+The remaining shares subject to the RSU awards will continue to vest with respect to 1/60 of the total number of shares each month for awards prior to 2018, and 1/48 of the total number of shares each month for awards in 2018 or later, until settlement of such vested RSUs on the earlier of (i)(a) the fifth anniversary of the award date for

+RSUs awarded prior to 2018, (b) the fourth anniversary of the award date for RSUs awarded in 2018 or later, or (ii) the date a participant experiences a qualifying termination from employment with the Company, except where payment must be delayed for six months for key employees as required by Section 409A of the IRC.